How to share a VPN connection over a wireless network

 Sharing your VPN over a wireless network will protect all your devices, giving you privacy and security no matter how you use the internet.

-Why should you share your VPN connection over a wireless network?
+Why share a VPN over a wireless network?

-When you share a VPN connection over a wireless network, every device that is connected to that network is automatically protected by the VPN.
+Sharing a VPN connection over a wireless network ensures that every device connected to that network is automatically protected by the VPN.